 Setting up the Feeds for YouTube Pro WordPress Plugin

-1) Once you’ve purchased the Feeds for YouTube plugin you’ll be presented with the purchase confirmation screen which displays your license key and a link to download the plugin.
-This information is also emailed to you at the address which you provided during checkout.
-Take note of your license key and click on the download link to download a zip file of the plugin.
+1) Once you’ve purchased the Feeds for YouTube plugin click on the “Downloads” tab to download the plugin.
+Your download link, license key, and purchase information is also emailed to you at the address which you provided during checkout.

 2) Once you’ve downloaded the zip file there’s no need to open it.
 You’ll be uploading and installing this zip file directly to WordPress.